HIP BONE ANATOMY

 • It has a smooth, concave surface

-• Gives origin to the Iliacus muscle
+• Gives origin to your Iliacus muscle

 Gluteal Surface of Ilium